embedded-graphics/embedded-graphics/tinytga/README.md

 ```
 ### Accessing pixels using an embedded-graphics color type

-Even if tinytga is used without using [embedded-graphics] to draw the image the color types
+If [embedded-graphics] is not used to draw the TGA image, the color types provided by
-provided by [embedded-graphics] can still be used to access the pixel data using the
+[embedded-graphics] can still be used to access the pixel data using the
 `pixels` method.

 ```rust